 GENERALI’s The Human Safety Net promotes equal life chances for disadvantaged children.
 We filmed one of its beneficiaries, Rosalina, who lives in the ZEN neighborhood of Palermo, Sicily.
 Although it has been coined “the roughest neighborhood in Italy,” what we captured was a story of tenderness.

 Agency: Purpose | Directors/Producers: Nora Mandray & Jason Kohl | DP: Daniel Obradovic | Sound: Mirko Cangiamila | Fixer/Translator: Eugenio De Rosa | Editor: Julian Neville | Music: Perera Elsewhere | Sound Mixing: Moritz Staub | Grading: Bernie Grenier/Straik

 Through a mix of vérité, reenactments and VHS archives, we track a woman's intimate quest to recover from incest.

 In post-production.
 90mn.
 A Refinery29 production.

-Writers/Co-Producers: Nora Mandray & Jason Kohl
+Writers/Producers/Reenactment Directors: Nora Mandray & Jason Kohl

 The International Committee of the Red Cross is present in 80 countries, with over 11,000 employees.
 Its healing mission is especially crucial in zones of conflict, such as Kabul, Afghanistan.
 This is where we filmed doctor Alberto Cairo, a Nobel Peace Prize Finalist, to support the NGO’s fundraising efforts.